Pressures ease though German economy still shy of growth -flash PMI

 BERLIN, Jan 24 (Reuters) - Pressure on the German economy eased further in January as inflation slowed and businesses looked to the new year with optimism, a preliminary survey showed on Tuesday, although sentiment was still shy of predicting a return to growth.

-S&P Global's flash composite Purchasing Managers' Index (PMI), which tracks both the manufacturing and services sectors that together account for more than two-thirds of Germany's economy, rose to 49.7 in January from 49.0 in December.
+S&P Global's flash composite Purchasing Managers' Index (PMI), which tracks both the manufacturing and services sectors that together account for more than two-thirds of Germany's economy, rose for the third consecutive month, to 49.7 in January from 49.0 in December.

 A Reuters poll of analysts had pointed to a reading of 49.6.